19hours/sg-statutes/Acts/Parks and Trees Act.md

 (b) accompanied by such plans of the works to which the application relates, and such other documents, as the Commissioner may require; and

-(c) accompanied by such non-refundable application fee as the Commissioner may require which shall be paid in the prescribed manner.
+(c) accompanied by such non-refundable application fee as may be prescribed.

+[Act 9 of 2017 wef 20/11/2017]

 (2) The Commissioner may require the plans referred to in subsection (1)(b) —